Skip to main content

 Object

-An object is a collection of data composed of key-value pairs.
+An object is a collection of data represented as key-value pairs.

-Here, keys are strings and values can be of various data types (primitives, objects, functions, etc.).
+Here, the key is a string, and the value can be various data types (primitives, objects, functions, etc.).

-In JavaScript, you can create an object using curly braces { }.
+In JavaScript, an object is created using curly braces { }.

-You can represent your wallet as an object as shown below.
+You can represent your wallet as an object like this:

 let wallet = {